Samucahub/print64/README.md

 A Python library that automatically converts all output from `print()` to Base64.
 For people who enjoy a good challenge.

+Have you ever thought: "Hmm, oh, how boring the output of a `print()` statement in understandable human language is!"

+Well, now the solution has arrived.
+Now `print()` statements are no longer uninteresting; now they give you a challenge: the challenge of deciphering the output.

 ## Installation

 ```bash